mnit-rtmc/iris/docs/graphics.md

 A single **Transparent Color** can be selected to be fully transparent - alpha transparency is not supported.

+## Static Graphics

+Graphic images can also represent a [static sign] with a smaller DMS inset.
+For example, a static sign would contain a travel time message with a destination, and the DMS inset would only be large enough to display a 2-digit number of minutes.
+The static graphic is displayed when selecting the DMS, to help operators understand the sign's function.

 [DMS]: dms.html
 [edit mode]: user_interface.html#edit-mode
 [GIMP]: https://www.gimp.org/
 [MULTI]: multi.html
+[static sign]: dms.html#setup